sdevore/cakephp-sitemap-plugin/README.txt

 Install
 -------
-1. Copy the sitemap folder to your plugins directory
+1. Copy these files to  app/plugins/sitemap directory

 2. Add this line to your config/routes.php